riverxdata/UKB-RAP-Notebooks-Genomics/README.md

 -   cost: \~£0.70

-## 204 GWAS hypertension (R; Single Node)
+## G203 GWAS hypertension (R; Single Node)

-**Scope:** This notebook is a more advanced version of the GWAS workflow presented in notebook **203**.
-We will use phenotypes produced by **Notebook 201**.
+**Scope:** This notebook is a more advanced version of the GWAS workflow presented in notebook **G202**.
+We will use phenotypes produced by **A106** and ethnicity data derived from **G201**.
 This includes three sources of information about participant's high blood pressure status: self-reported, ICD10 diagnoses and systolic blood pressure cut-offs, as well as values of blood pressure measurement.
 We will also use we use the partial SVD (or PCA) of a Filebacked Big Matrix to calculate covariates representing the population structure for the GWAS model.
 The phenotype data file also includes the `eid` column, which allows us to match the rows in the `phenotype` table to corresponding genotypes saved in PLINK format.
-We will linear and logistic models required for GWAS analyses using `bigstatsr` and `bigsnpr` packages (Privé, Aschard, and Blum 2017) in R.
+We will linear and logistic models required for GWAS analyses using `bigstatsr` and `bigsnpr` packages (PrivC), Aschard, and Blum 2017) in R.

-**Notebook file:** 204_GWAS_hypertension.ipynb
+**Notebook file:** G203_GWAS-hypertension.ipynb

 **Dependency:**

--   **201** - pheno_data_hypertension.csv
+-   **A106** - *pheno_data_hypertension.csv*

--   **202** - ethnicity_processed.csv
+-   **G201** - *ethnicity_processed.csv*

 **Run info:**